 Since sandbags are more durable and can be thrown around better than a barbell or set of dumbbells, it’s nice to work on high-speed movements that require no eccentric phase to complete the lift.
 You explode by either pushing or pulling and then release the bag.

 It’s nice to perform such movements as throws and tosses.
 With tosses and throws, it’s easy to focus on the explosive portion of the lift and not have to worry about lowering the weight back down.
 Put, explode, and let go.

 So, why is this type of training so important for preventing injuries?

 Most injuries occur in the eccentric portion of a movement.
 This is the “slowing down” part of a movement or exercise.
 With sandbags, we can take that away in some instances and lower the risk of injury if we have to.

 This works great for beginners and young athletes that are not yet strong enough to deal with heavier barbells and dumbbells.

 I prefer to train beginners on sandbags to help them build up higher levels of strength and power.
-It’s a ton easier to teach cleans with sandbags than it is to teach with a barbell.
+It’s easier to teach cleans with sandbags than to lead with a barbell.
 Learning the essentials of using the hips to generate power is crucial for young athletes and even regular trainees.
-Sandbags help make the beginning stages of learning how to use your hips for power very easy.
+Sandbags help make the beginning stages of learning how to use your hips for control very easy.

 It all comes with the territory.
-Sandbags are just straight up rugged.
+Sandbags are just straight-up rugged.
 Period!
-This just being another side bonus along with all the other great additions sandbag training has to offer.
+This is another side bonus, along with all the other great additions sandbag training offers.

-So, make sure to go dig into a nasty sandbag today and reap the benefits!
+So, dig into a nasty sandbag today and reap the benefits!

-For more information on Travis, visit his personal blog at TravisStoetzel.com and you can check out his Bags, Bells & Bodyweight program for more exercises and training tips.
+For more information on Travis, visit his blog at TravisStoetzel.com, and you can check out his Bags, Bells & Bodyweight program for more exercises and training tips.